Wetland Plants For Zone 7

 How do plants clean the stagnant areas in swamplands?

-Two basic ways plant clean stagnant swamp areas.
+Two fundamental ways plant clean stagnant swamp areas.
 The first is to trap the toxins.
-The second is to provide oxygen to the soil so that the bacteria and fungi can also help to break down the soil.
+The second is to provide oxygen to the soil so that the bacteria and fungi can also help to break down the ground.
 The role that the plants play is directly related to their design.
-Designs such as hollow stems enable plants to overcome their semi-aquatic habitat and perform benefits that enable other organisms within the swamp to also flourish.
+Designs such as hollow stems enable plants to overcome their semi-aquatic habitat and perform benefits that will allow other organisms within the swamp to also flourish.
 The result is that stagnant waters become clean, and the wetland remains in a state of balanced equilibrium.
-Other benefits that emergent plants provide to a wetland is flood protection and purification of groundwater.
+Other benefits that emergent plants provide to a swamp is flood protection and purification of groundwater.
 Dries up sewage dries up sewage.